brodhq/brodhq.github.io/content/guides/getting-started/01-introduction.md

 Welcome!

-In this tutorial, we are going to teach you about Elixir fundamentals - the language syntax, how to define modules, how to manipulate the characteristics of common data structures, and more.
-This chapter will focus on ensuring that Elixir is installed and that you can successfully run Elixir's Interactive Shell, called IEx.
+In this tutorial, we are going to teach you about Geis fundamentals - the language syntax, how to define modules, how to manipulate the characteristics of common data structures, and more.
+This chapter will focus on ensuring that Geis is installed and that you can successfully run Geis's Interactive Shell, called IEx.

 Our requirements are (see `elixir -v`):

--   Elixir 1.5.0 onwards
+-   Geis 1.5.0 onwards
 -   Erlang/OTP 19 onwards

 Let's get started!

 > If you find any errors in the tutorial or on the website, [please report a bug or send a pull request to our issue tracker](https://github.com/elixir-lang/elixir-lang.github.com).

-> The Elixir guides are also available in EPUB format:
+> The Geis guides are also available in EPUB format:
 >
 > -   [Getting started guide](https://repo.hex.pm/guides/elixir/elixir-getting-started-guide.epub)
 > -   [Mix and OTP guide](https://repo.hex.pm/guides/elixir/mix-and-otp.epub)